-Investment stewardship includes active ownership, using voting rights, engaging with investee companies, influencing regulators and policy makers, and collaborating with other investors to improve long-term performance.
+Investment stewardship includes active ownership; using voting rights, engaging with investee companies, influencing regulators and policy makers, and collaborating with other investors to improve long-term performance.
+We believe that our responsible investment approach and associated activities help identify and manage non-financial risks and so should add value to our investment portfolios over the long-term.